-Why Home Staging is an Important of Selling a DC Home
+Why Home Staging is Important When Selling a DC Home

 DC home staging and presentation are important components of the home selling process.
-Statistics show that staged homes sell faster and at a higher price than empty homes or un-staged homes.
+Statistics show that staged homes sell faster and at a higher price than empty homes or furnished homes that are not staged.
 In fact, survey results show a home seller can achieve up to 568% or higher ROI (return on investment) and achieve a contract in far fewer Days On Market when their home is professionally staged.
 According to industry experts, the average number of days a home stays on the market without staging is 196.
 With staging, the average is reduced to 33 days.
 Days On Market relates directly to final sales price!

 DC Home Staging “Rules”